 That got me reflecting

-In a mature organization, you will find that they have a competency framework that is always linked to the career framework and job descriptions. during my recruiting days, I used to view hundreds of resumes a day, I would take less than seconds in reviewing a resume (especially in the initial sourcing phase). and I would be looking someone that posses the aforementioned competencies.
+In a mature organization, you will find that they have a competency framework that is always linked to the career framework and job descriptions. during my recruiting days, I used to view hundreds of resumes a day, I would take less than seconds in reviewing a resume (especially in the initial sourcing phase). and I would be looking for someone that possess the aforementioned competencies.
 That can be identified with senior professionals (as the experience (quantity and quality) can be a very helpful indicator). but I remember that with junior professionals and fresh graduates that would be tougher to identify.
 That is something that has been on my mind for a while and I think it is about time to go into the subject.

 What is a Competency?